 At the end of any discussion such as that above, a chilling thought will occur to many who were until then interested.
-They will reply: "The vastness of the universe is so far beyond our comprehension that we can hardly accept your suggestion about human participation in the creative process.
-Even if we were to credit this thought with respect to
+They will reply: "The vastness of the universe is so far beyond the customary dimensions of human experience that we can hardly accept your suggestion about human participation in the creative process.
+Even if we were to credit this thought with respect to familiar